-The Snipping Tool is the default a screen-capture application built in Windows.
+The Snipping Tool is the default screen-capture application built into Windows.
 Most users use this application for capturing screenshots.
-If you too, use it quite frequently then, it’s always desirable to assign the tool, a hotkey to open it in an instant.
-But if you have reasons to disable it, then this tutorial will show you how to enable or disable the Snipping Tool in Windows 10/8/7 using the Group Policy or the Registry Editor.
+If you, too, use it quite frequently, then it’s always desirable to assign the tool, a hotkey to open it in an instant.
+But if you have reasons to disable it, this tutorial will show you how to enable or disable the Snipping Tool or the Print Screen button in Windows 11/10/8/7 using the Group Policy or the Registry Editor.

 Using Group Policy Editor or GPEDIT

 Type ‘gpedit.msc’ in Start Search and hit Enter to open the Local Group Policy Editor.
 Next, navigate to the following setting: